This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place eggs in a saucepan and cover with water at least ½″ above the eggs.
+• Place a single layer of eggs in a saucepan.
+Fill with cool water to at least ½-inch above the eggs.

 • Bring water to a rolling boil over high heat.
 Cover and remove from heat.